saltukalakus/auth0-logs-graylog2/README.md

 ## Limitations
 * Currently for Graylog2 transport this project supports one host to configure.
 If you need to set multiple hosts, you need to pass the host array manually in the code.
 * Last stored log's id is not retrieved from transport, so if you restart the app, it will start from the first available log in Auth0 if `START_FROM_ID` is set as null.
 * You could use PM2 or Forever packages to run the application in production environments.
-However don't run multiple instance of the application in that case.
+However note that you need to run single instance per your different environment setup.
+This is basically because multiple instances will not cooperate and share the load but will try to push the same logs to the transport.

 ## Usage
 ```bash